Bubbles in Turtle Tank

 2) Presence of disinfectant residues in the tank water:

 This is also an important issue that causes bubble formation in your turtle’s tank.
 It is common for chlorine to be present in tap water.
 If you use this water in your turtle’s tank, it causes the formation of bubbles.
 Remember; use a good filter, with proper pore size, and from a well-reputed brand.
-It will help to remove all unnecessary gases and chemicals from your turtle’s tank.
-This is the only solution to deal with the bubble formation due to the presence of various gases and chemicals in the water.

 3) Role of water agitation in bubble formation: